epigen/enrichment_analysis/README.md

 # Features
-The three tools LOLA, GREAT and GSEApy (over-represenation analysis (ORA) & preranked GSEA) are used for various enrichment analyses.
+The three tools LOLA, GREAT and GSEApy (over-representation analysis (ORA) & preranked GSEA) are used for various enrichment analyses.
 Databases to be queried can be configured (see ./config/config.yaml).
 All approaches statistically correct their results using the provided background region/gene sets.
 - enrichment analysis methods:
     - region-set
         - [LOLA](http://bioconductor.org/packages/release/bioc/html/LOLA.html): Genomic Locus Overlap Enrichment Analysis is run locally.
 Required (cached) databases, which are downloaded automatically during the first run.
 [Supported databases](https://databio.org/regiondb) depend on the genome (lola_dbs).
         - [GREAT](https://doi.org/10.1371/journal.pcbi.1010378) using [rGREAT](http://bioconductor.org/packages/release/bioc/html/rGREAT.html): Genomic Regions Enrichment of Annotations Tool is queried remotely (requires a working internet connection).
 [Supported databases](https://great-help.atlassian.net/wiki/spaces/GREAT/pages/655440/Ontologies) depend on the genome (great_dbs).
             - query region sets with >500,000 regions are [not supported](https://great-help.atlassian.net/wiki/spaces/GREAT/pages/655402/File+Size) and empty output files are generated to satisfy Snakemake
             - background region sets with >1,000,000 are [not supported](https://great-help.atlassian.net/wiki/spaces/GREAT/pages/655402/File+Size) and the whole genome is used as background
-    - gene-set over-represenation analysis (ORA_GSEApy)
+    - gene-set over-representation analysis (ORA_GSEApy)
         - [GSEApy](https://gseapy.readthedocs.io/en/latest/) enrich() function performs Fisher’s exact test (i.e., hypergeoemtric test) and is run locally.
-    - region-based gene-set over-represenation analysis (ORA_GSEApy)
+    - region-based gene-set over-representation analysis (ORA_GSEApy)
         - region-gene associations for each query and background region-set are obtained using GREAT.
         - they are used for a complementary ORA using GSEApy.
         - thereby an extended region-set enrichment perspective can be gained through association to genes by querying the same and/or more databases, that are not supported/provided by region-based tools.